jfo/weblog/content/post/how-zig-do.md

 ----

 There are plenty of improvements I could make to this interpreter!
-I need to properly handle all error cases, obviously, and I need to implement `,`, which is brainfuck's `getc` function to allow for input into the program runtime.
+I need to properly handle all error cases, obviously, and I need to implement the comma operator "," , which is brainfuck's `getc` function to allow for input into the program runtime.
 I also should probably make it possible to read a sourcefile into a buffer and interpret that, instead of hard coding all of the bf source code.
 There are also some improvements I have in mind that aren't strictly necessary but would illuminate some more of Zig itself.
 Instead of cramming all of that onto the end of this post, I'm going to try splitting them into some upcoming posts that may be smaller and more easily digestible.
 Stay tuned!

 Conclusion
 ----------